homearanya/active-escapes/src/pages/tours/kzn-midlands-mtb-tours.md

     - heading: Day 2
       subHeading: 'Ride Day 1: Transfer to Lotheni.
 Ride Lotheni (Umgeni Vlei) – Lions Bush (40km / 557m Ascent, 920m Descent , 3.5 – 4 hours) '
       description:
         - Todays ride is largely along farm tracks and provides riders with magnificent views of the Drakensberg foothills, expansive wetlands and mist-belt grasslands.
         - Beginning at a lofty height of 1877m, the Drakensberg is highly visible on a clear day, giving you a real sense of riding in the mountains.
         - The trail crosses the source of the Mgeni River and continues to descend through wild mountain terrain, towards one of the oldest and most successful working farms in the region.
 There is a steep descent before joining up with quiet country road.
         - 'Overnight: <strong>Fort Nottingham Guesthouse </strong> (breakfast, packed lunch & dinner)'
     - heading: Day 3
       subHeading: 'Ride Day 2: Fort Nottingham to Currys Post (36km / 712m ascent, 912m descent / 3.5hrs )'
       description:
         - Today we cross several private farms.
 The last half of the ride sees you climbing out of the valley and, ascending 350m over a distance of 4km, but provides some absolutely magnificent views back over Balgowan and the Drakensberg mountains.
-        - 'Overnight: <strong>Curry's Post Country Lodge </strong> (breakfast, packed lunch & dinner)'
+        - "Overnight: <strong>Curry's Post Country Lodge </strong> (breakfast, packed lunch & dinner)"
     - heading: Day 4
       subHeading: 'Ride Day 3: Currys Post to Karkloof (35km /3-4hrs) '
       description: